said-boutayeb/c-challenges-solved/README.md

 - ✅ Completed Level 0 (11/11 exercises)
 - ✅ Mastered basic I/O operations with `write()`
 - ✅ Proficient in string manipulation and character processing
-- 🔄 Ready to tackle Level 1 challenges
+- 🔄 Working on Level 1 (9 exercises in progress)
 - 🎯 Target: Complete all Piscine levels

 ## 🛠️ Technologies & Tools